scBGI/scBiMapping/README.md

 # Install
 pip install scBiMapping

-*note1: the source code has not yet been uploaded (we will upload it once our paper is published); the currently uploaded codes have been compiled in python 3.11, and thus to run the package in python 3.11 is necessary).*
+*note1: the current version (v0.0.8) on PyPI has been compiled in python 3.11, and python 3.11 is necessary for using this package.*

 *note 2: if you are a BGIer, you can directly use the public image (named scBiMapping) on the cloud platform.*